Barwick Road, Cross Gates, Leeds, LS15 8RQ

 Changes in the law, notably the Children’s Act (1989), means that the staff in schools have a duty to report any concerns that a child may be suffering significant harm, particularly, as a result of abuse.
 It is a DfE requirement that the school nominates a senior member of staff who will have special responsibility for Child Protection.
 In Leeds schools this person is known as the Designated Safeguarding Lead (DSL).
 The DSL and the Head Teacher receive professional training in this area, and staff will deal with all these matters in complete confidentiality.

-The school’s DSL is: Mrs Strong
+The school’s DSL is: Miss Hulbert

 They will deal with all Child Protection and Safeguarding Issues.